apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Represents a list of claims that pods are allowed to reference.
-The ReplicatedStateMachine controller is responsible for mapping network identities to claims in a way that maintains the identity of a pod.
+The InstanceSet controller is responsible for mapping network identities to claims in a way that maintains the identity of a pod.
 Every claim in this list must have at least one matching (by name) volumeMount in one container in the template.
 A claim in this list takes precedence over